tianzhuwei/raycast-unblock/README.md

 3. set `azure_deployment_name = yourDeployment`

 `azure_deployment_name` is optional and when it isn't provided, using `req.body.model` as a substitute.
 It is useful when you want to use multiple models.

 ### GitHub Copilot

+> [!IMPORTANT]
+> Please follow the GitHub usage guidelines and stop using this feature!
+I have removed the relevant functionality.

 Raycast Unblock provides a GitHub Copilot service, which can be used in Raycast feature.